dreamportdev/Osdev-Notes/01_Build_Process/02_Boot_Protocols.md

 The requests types are all declared in the `limine.h` header.

-Any type of information that needs to be requested to the bootloader, will have it's own `request` variable, with it's type.
+Any type of information that needs to be requested to the bootloader, will have it's own `request` variable, with it's own type.

 Finally the requests start and end markers needs to be declared: